abdulashref333/To-Do/README.md

 ## 2. install mongodb:
 **mongodb** it's a Nosqul database, also it's an opensouce project.
 you could download [mongodb](https://docs.mongodb.com/manual/installation/) .

+## 3. clone the project from the green icon above:
+just download as zip file then unzip the file.

-## 3. just run the application:
+## 4. just run the application:
    1.open you terminal or cmd.
+   2. cd to the project directory or folder using `cd ${put here your directory}` .
-   2. write this comman `npm install` .
+   3. write this comman `npm install` .
-   3. after getting no errors run this command `npm start` .
+   4. after getting no errors run this command `npm start` .
 ### Notes:
 * this is opensource project so i'll be pleasure if i see your pullrequest.
 * if faced any weired error feel free to commit an issue.